Providing visibility of key staff critical roles and succession risk

 Your Competency Framework should help inform this process and not only focus on technical skills, but define the knowledge, skills and competencies for every aspect of a role including values, behaviours and cultural alignment.

 Your succession plans should account for knowledge transfer and the development of the those being earmarked as successors (or future leaders).
 It takes time to up-skill and develop your talent pool, and so a proactive approach is encouraged.
 This has been further compounded by the removal of the retirement age in the UK, and people living longer lives has introduced more uncertainty into this important aspect of organisational management and contingency planning.

 Be careful not to focus only on seniority with your succession planning.
 Quite often there may be single-point failures who are technical experts, who can be overlooked, but whose knowledge, skills and experience are critical.
 Understanding and being able to identify this will allow you to develop a plan & approach to mitigate any risk.
 This might include the adoption of apprenticeship programmes, undergraduate and graduate recruitment, and development programmes.

-At Think Eleven we don’t just focus or help you in terms of SkillStation, but also help review and develop a more optimised succession planning process.
+At Think Eleven can provide expertise and guidance to review and develop a more optimised succession planning process.
 We have experience across a variety of sectors and sizes of organisations, and believe in developing a fit-for-purpose solution and process.
 We will act as a critical friend and challenge your thinking and assumptions where we believe it will add value.
 If you’ve, “…always done it his way”, then we’re likely to challenge that and look for continuous improvement in everything we provide.